 • and difficulty in breathing are common and can mimic other common conditions.

 This often leads to delayed diagnosis and may allow the infection to grow unchecked.
 Medical professionals face the challenge of differentiating Sepsis from similar situations, leading to potential delays in findings and treatment.
 Early detection of Sepsis is critical to start the treatment early.
-Improved awareness, education, and advanced diagnostic tools like the CBC Home test are crucial in overcoming this challenge.
+Improved awareness, education, and advanced diagnostic tools like the CBC Home full lab test are crucial in overcoming this challenge.
 By adding more early finding plans, we can increase patient outcomes and save lives affected by Sepsis.

 Report Checkups in Detecting Sepsis Abnormalities